jsots/UI-Pattern-Project/README.md

 This project is going to challenge you to combine your programming skills in JavaScript with your skills building out user interfaces with HTML and CSS.

-## Prerequisites

-- HTML and CSS
-- CSS Layout
-- Programming with JavaScript
-- Working with the DOM

 ## Instructions

 1. Create a new repository on GitHub (not GitHub Enterprise).